Search

 • Additional purchase options.
 You can buy more disability coverage at a later time.

 • Cost of living adjustment.
 Your disability benefits may increase based on an increased cost of living as measured by the Consumer Price Index.
-Note that this may also involve you paying a higher premium.
+Note that this may be a rider that involves you paying a higher premium.

 • Return of premium.
 The company may refund part of your payments if you didn't make any claims for a specified period of time.